bkfrye/Locus/src/plugins/wp-smushit/readme.txt

 ### Defer Offscreen Images
 Smush has lazy load built-in.
 If your page has a bunch of images below the fold, lazy loading will drastically speed up your page by serving only the images being viewed and delaying others further down the page.

+### Save time with Smush Configs
+Configs allow you to save your preferred Smush configuration settings and apply them to your other sites in a few clicks.
+You can create unlimited configs.

 ★★★★★
 > “I had no idea that my page load time was being dragged down by the images.
 The plugin nearly halved the time it took.” - [karlcw](http://profiles.wordpress.org/karlcw)